tigerbeetle/tigerbeetle/docs/internals/lsm.md

-Applying [this](#compaction-selection-policy) selection policy while compacting a table from level A to level B, what is the maximum number of level-B tables that may overlap with the selected level-A table (i.e. the “worst case”)?”
+Applying [this](#compaction-selection-policy) selection policy while compacting a table from level A to level B, what is the maximum number of level-B tables that may overlap with the selected level-A table (i.e. the "worst case")?

 Perhaps surprisingly, this is `lsm_growth_factor`: